adrianfaciu/adrianfaciu.dev/content/posts/2017-30-11---Custom-preloading-strategy.md

 Lets say we have a medium sized Angular application and each large feature split into a lazy loaded module.

-When the application starts, we load only the main modules and all the routes are lazy loaded, including the first one that we navigate to.
+When the application starts, we load only the main modules and all the routes are lazy loaded, including the first one that we navigate to:

-<iframe src="https://medium.com/media/345fd58763100129336eaa7b573dcf74" frameborder=0></iframe>
+`gist:78070c4409702e6e4c947150c00774d9`

 So what happens is that the app, core and shared modules are loaded, right away we navigate to a feature page and the coresponding module is loaded.
 When we go to item details page, since the module is lazy loaded, before we do something we have to wait for it to get loaded.